apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ### `CREATE DATABASE`

-By default, iceberg will use the `default` database in flink.
-Using the following example to create a separate database if we don't want to create tables under the `default` database:
+By default, Iceberg uses the `default` database in Flink.
+Use the following commands to create a separate database if you don't want to create tables in the `default` database:

 ```sql
 CREATE DATABASE iceberg_db;